Tag Archive for: 800 years

 To experience or relive this evening, you can find it below:

-Discover the history of the medical school in a new light
+Discover the history of the School of Medicine in a new light

 Four dates in February are available for you to discover or rediscover the history of the School of Medicine in a unique way.
-Locked in a room inside the historic building, you’ll need to use your wits and work as a team to solve the puzzles created by TAUST students.
+Locked in a room inside the Historic Building, you’ll need to use your wits and work as a team to solve the puzzles designed by TAUST students.

-You’ll have 45 minutes to tackle this innovative challenge—and find out who locked you in and why!
+You'll have 45 minutes to take on this innovative challenge—and to find out who locked you in and why!

 In short, plenty of puzzles to solve and a mystery to unravel await you.
-It’s sure to make your evening unforgettable!
+It's sure to make your evening memorable!

 Don't miss this extraordinary event!